 At this point, Sam says I’m a “generic” blogger, I “promote spam” and seem to have now appointed myself a “lawmaker“.
 That would make me the triple threat of all that is wrong about the Internet.

 The thing about this conversation is that, as a blogger, I am as generic as they come.
 Sure, the blog would be associated with CWL Inc., the brand, but the advice I try to offer is never really associated with any specific brand.
-That’s a good thing, because I don’t don’t want to be seen as promoting any brand over another.
+That’s a good thing because I don’t want to be seen as promoting any brand over another.
 While generic, promoting SPAM is an entirely different thing.
-SPAM, is generally considered spending messages to those that “do not request them” or are “unsolicited“.
-If you are a seller with an ad on a sales site, you are clearly intent on getting email from interested parties.
+SPAM is generally considered spending messages to those that “do not request them” or are “unsolicited“.
+If you are a seller with an ad on a sales site, you are clearly intent on getting emails from interested parties.
 However you might see it, I don’t see the process of contacting a seller as SPAM.
-Then comes the final idea of appointing myself a law maker.
+Then comes the final idea of appointing myself a lawmaker.
 It’s an absurd notion that, because of a blog post, I can appoint myself a legislator.
-The post describes “Laws” of Craigslist in the metaphorical sense, not the literal sense (but, you knew that).
+The post describes the “Laws” of Craigslist in the metaphorical sense, not the literal sense (but, you knew that).

 This is the essence of what I do.
 Computers, technology, IT, networking, and all points in between are my life.
 I do this every day.
 While you might be at home after a day of work thinking about what day is garbage day – I’m thinking about testing a new cloud-based tool, coding a new tool for Twitter or running a fifth recovery on a laptop (because I can).

 This is why people call me an “expert”.
 It will never be because of my great personality, because I’m right more than I’m wrong or because I’ve been appointed by some sort of divine entity.
 I am simply doing what I love and am most interested in and want to offer what I know to anyone that is willing to read it.
 So, Sam, I think you for reading.